-When you bring home your adorable ball of fur – better known as a Siberian husky – the extra fluff on your puppy is a major aesthetic selling point.
+When you bring home your adorable Siberian husky – the extra fluff on your puppy is a major aesthetic selling point.

 …Until you realize that husky shedding is real, and that gorgeous fluff is all over your carpet.

 You heard the rumors before.
-But now you know the answer to, do huskies shed a lot – and is it really that bad?
+Do huskies shed a lot? – and is it really that bad?

 The short answer: yes.

 How Much Do Huskies Shed?

-They’re not the worse shedders in the dog world, but you’ll certainly notice your carpets getting extra hairy when you’ve got a husky wandering around.
+They’re not the worse shedders in the dog world, but you’ll certainly notice your carpets getting extra hairy when you’ve got a husky wandering around in shedding season.

-This is thanks to their double coat — a short, dense undercoat designed to keep them warm in cold temperatures and a fluffy long-haired top coat to keep them waterproof and cool in warmer climates.
+The primary cause of husky shedding is their majestic double coat — a short, dense undercoat designed to keep them warm in cold temperatures and a fluffy long-haired top coat to keep them waterproof and cool in warmer climates.

 A double coat is a great thing for huskies: it allows them to regulate their body temperature against the heat, and as a huge advantage, they can self-clean their coat without requiring regular baths (though they’ll smell nicer with them).

 Because of this, shaving your husky is never an option, as you can destroy their coat and their biological advantage against the elements and filth.
 However, this does mean they’re not shedding a few extra fluffs of fur – they’re shedding a full coat.

 Huskies are strong creatures that experience fewer sensitivities than smaller breeds, but you may find yourself with one that possesses food allergies.
 This is usually from low-quality or cheap dog food.